Shahriar Nafees

-Shahriar Nafees Ahmed (শাহরিয়ার নাফীস আহমেদ; born: 1 May 1985) is a former Bangladeshi cricketer, who played all formats of the game, and was also a former T20I captain for Bangladesh.He made his One Day International (ODI) debut for Bangladesh in 2005 against England, and later the same year played his first Test.
+Shahriar Nafees Ahmed (শাহরিয়ার নাফীস আহমেদ; born: 1 May 1985) is a former Bangladeshi cricketer, who played all formats of the game, and was also a former T20I captain for Bangladesh.
+He made his One Day International (ODI) debut for Bangladesh in 2005 against England, and later the same year played his first Test.

 In 2008 he joined the Indian Cricket League (ICL) as part of the Dhaka Warriors.
-The members of the team were given 10-year bans by the Bangladesh Cricket Board which were lifted when they left the league.
-Nafees has since returned to the national team.
+The members of the team were given 10-year bans by the Bangladesh Cricket Board for playing in the "rebel" league, but the bans were lifted when they Bangladeshi players left the league.
+Nafees later returned to the national team.
 Domestically he played for Barisal Division.
 In February 2021, Nafees announced his retirement from all forms of cricket.

 Personal life

 Nafees was born on 1 May 1985 at Combined Military Hospital in Dhaka Cantonment.
 He is the eldest of three sons of retired army officer Mohiuddin Ahmed and his wife Salma Anjum.
 He completed his secondary education from St Joseph Higher Secondary School in 2001 and his higher secondary education from Notre Dame College in 2003.
 Then, he got himself admitted into University of Dhaka in 2003-04 for his bachelor's degree.

-At University of Dhaka, Nafees met Ishita Tasmin, whom he married later.
-Both they have a son and a daughter.
+At University of Dhaka, Nafees met Eshita Tasmin, whom he married later.
+They have a son and a daughter.